 Use the broadband speed check to get a snapshot of your current download and upload speed.
-There's no charge, so do as many tests as you like – in fact, we encourage you to do as many as you can (and at different times/days) to build a more accurate overall picture of the speeds you are getting.
+There's no charge, so do as many tests as you like.
+We encourage you to do as many as you can (and at different times/days) to build a more accurate overall picture of the speeds you are getting.

 Even if you run lots of them, remember broadband speed tests may still not be a definitive answer to what pace your broadband connection runs at, or is actually capable of.
-Please see both our guide to why your broadband connection may be slow and our guide to broadband speeds.
+For further information and help, read our guide to why your broadband connection may be slow and our guide to broadband speeds.

 How does the broadband speed test work?